Are you a teacher? Ask us about private showings for school groups of Coriolanus or Macbeth!

 All Sunday performances will be followed by a talk-back with the Actors and Director.

 $27 General Admission

 $40 Opening Night Single Ticket (Performance plus Reception)

 $75 Opening Night Couples Ticket (Performance plus Reception)

 Fridays: Buy One, Get One FREE!

-Saturdays: Buy One Ticket, Bring a Bottle of Wine, get your second ticket FREE!
+Saturdays (excluding Opening Night on February 15): Buy One Ticket, Donate a Bottle of Wine to Gamut, get your second ticket FREE!

 Sundays: Bring Your Own Price, where any size donation buys your ticket!

 “Something wicked this way comes…” Gamut Theatre, the combined theatre of Harrisburg Shakespeare Company and Popcorn Hat Players Children’s Theatre, presents its highly acclaimed educational outreach production of Macbeth.
 One of Shakespeare’s most famous tragedies, Macbeth follows the rise and fall of a Scottish lord-turned-King, whose ambition turns him into a brutal murderer consumed by the dark arts.
 The play also explores the concept of fate vs. personal responsibility.